 In their own words: the team behind Apollo 11 describe the 1969 mission to the Moon

 In July 1969, a team of astronauts, scientists and computer engineers achieved a remarkable feat: they landed two people on the Moon.
 As the world marked 50 years since the landing, BBC World Histories spoke to several Apollo 11 team members, who recalled the mission’s trials and triumphs…

 Spanish flu: the virus that changed the world

 In spring 1918 a disease began to sweep around the planet – a lethal virus that infected a third of the world's population and left upwards of 50 million dead.
 Laura Spinney explores the devastating impact of the Spanish flu pandemic and – in an update since its first publication – how it compares to the Coronavirus crisis.
 Read the full article here

-You can also listen to Laura discuss Covid-19 and pandemics of the past on a recent episode of the HistoryExtra podcast:
+You can also listen to Laura discuss Covid-19 and pandemics of the past on this episode of the HistoryExtra podcast.

 The big question: should museums return their treasures?

 Amid calls for the ‘return’ of artefacts such as the Benin Bronzes, the Elgin Marbles, and art looted by the Nazis during the Second World War, now held in museums far from their places of origin, four experts discuss the ethical and historical aspects of the ‘restitution’ of such treasures.
 Read the full article here.